 The SFU Executive MBA in Indigenous Business Leadership (EMBA IBL) is the only accredited MBA program in North America addressing Indigenous business, economic development and entrepreneurship.
 Designed primarily for mid-career Indigenous professionals from across Canada, participants are proven leaders who share an interest in Indigenous business management, economic development, Nation-building, and self-determination.
-The program includes the core concepts and knowledge covered in most MBA programs while recognizing and respecting that traditional knowledge, cultural protocols and history plays a significant role in decision-making in Indigenous communities.
+The program includes the core concepts and knowledge covered in most MBA programs while recognizing and respecting that traditional knowledge, cultural protocols and history play a significant role in decision-making in Indigenous communities.
 Students travel to Vancouver to attend intensive one or two-week sessions over the period of 5-terms which permits them to continue to work.

 The program is ideal for mature managers and leaders who have a strong background in managing businesses, developing and implementing economic development plans, experience within an Indigenous government or organization, and/or in another relevant area.